MFlowCode/MFC/README.md

 # Running MFC

 The MFC can be run using `mfc.sh`'s `run` command.
-It supports both serial and parallel execution, the latter being designed for multi-socket systems, namely supercomputers, equipped with a scheduler such as PBS, SLURM, and LSF.
+It supports both interactive and batch execution, the latter being designed for multi-socket systems, namely supercomputers, equipped with a scheduler such as PBS, SLURM, and LSF.
 A full (and updated) list of available arguments can be acquired with `./mfc.sh run -h`.
 Example Python input files can be found in the [samples/](samples/) directory, and they are often called `input.py`